swiftlang/swift-evolution/proposals/0156-subclass-existentials.md

 ## Proposed solution

-The proposal keeps the existing `&` syntax but allows the first element, and only the first, to be either the `AnyObject` keyword or of class type.
+The proposal keeps the existing `&` syntax but allows one of the elements to be either `AnyObject` or of class type.
 The equivalent to the above Objective-C types would look like this:

 ```swift
 AnyObject & Protocol1 & Protocol2